A job change can be painful. And ambiguous world events don’t make it any easier.

 Good things come to those who wait.

 8. You get confused by all the free advice.
-Ask nine different people for their opinion about your resume and you’ll get nine different answers.
+Ask nine different people for their opinion about your resume and you’ll likely get eight different answers.
 Advice, in this instance, is most likely to confuse you and fragment your efforts.

 People are eager to help.
 But no one knows your situation as well as you do.
 No one understands your passions and what motivates you as well as you do.
 Focus on skills building instead of soliciting opinions.

-Learning how to write a resume with key words that get you past ATS (Applicant Tracking Software), is a skill that may help you for years to come.
+For example, learning how to write a resume with key phrase alignment that gets you past ATS (Applicant Tracking Software) and attracts decision makers who are searching for you, is a skill that may help you for years to come.